 The LGIP is an investment fund managed by SWIB that accepts investment deposits from over 1,000 municipalities and other public entities in the State of Wisconsin.
-The objectives of the LGIP are to provide safety of principal, liquidity, and a reasonable rate of return.
+The objectives of the LGIP are to provide safety of principal and liquidity while earning a competitive money market rate of return.
 The LGIP functions in a manner similar to a money market fund in that the yield earned changes daily and participants may invest or withdraw any or all amounts on a daily basis at par value.
-The LGIP is strategically managed with a longer average life than a money market fund.
 The LGIP is not a SEC registered investment, but is regulated by Wisconsin Statutes 25.14 and 25.17.
-At June 1, 2010, the current yield on the LGIP was 0.22%.
+At June 1, 2014, the current yield on the LGIP was 0.09%.
 The LGIP investment is stated at fair value.